joshuarli/pylibgen/README.rst

 Python interface to Library Genesis.

+Currently, only the LibGen/Sci-Tech database is supported.

 Installation
 ------------

-pylibgen is tested to support Python 3.4 - 3.6 can be installed via ``pip``.
+pylibgen is well-tested on Python 3.4 - 3.6, and can be installed via ``pip``.
 For example:

 .. code-block:: sh